I’m putting an annotated framegrab here to name some landmarks. Click on the image to expand it.

 21st of July 2021.
 Stunning colours in the sunrise into an almost cloudless sky.
 That gives way to high cloud and contrails softening the intense sun up here and cumulus bubbling off the peaks sometimes in the classic “smoke signal” way.
 The sunset is almost as good as the sunrise.
 Funny to see Club Med moving into disco mode at the end ready to party, party the night away!
 4/5

 22nd of July 2021.
 Did the Club Med people really party all night?!
 Apart from their light pollution, it’s a lovely sunrise with mist in the valley.
 As the sun gets up it’s a largely cloud free day until about 2’44” when a mix of the usual puffy cumulus starts up on Mont Blanc and the far peaks but with very different horizontal streams of cloud.
-Gentle sunrise about from the party animals firing up again!Did the Club Med people really party all night?!
-Apart from their light pollution, it’s a lovely sunrise with mist in the valley.
-As the sun gets up it’s a largely cloud free day until about 2’44” when a mix of the usual puffy cumulus starts up on Mont Blanc and the far peaks but with very different horizontal streams of cloud.
-Gentle sunrise about from the party animals firing up again!
+Gentle sunset about from the party animals firing up again!
+(3/5)

 23rd of July 2021.
 Not really an exciting or particularly beautiful day.
 There’s a heat haze (that’s what I instinctively call it, what does that mean?) through the entire day filtering and muting colours a bit.
 The sunrise is very grey with quite thick layers of cloud scudding across from the West.
 It’s more aesthetically pleasing than the day of cumulus that follows.
 Interestingly, it felt like a hot and clear day at the time.
 (Oh, and I’m an idiot: the disco lights in Club Med are downlighters on their terrace which slowly phase through different colours out of synch with the 8 second gap between the timelapse snaps!)
 2/5?